30 Things You Shouldn't Do When the Weather Gets Colder

 Just as it's easy to get anxious or stressed during the holiday season, it's also a time when feelings of loneliness can hit.
 That's a health risk.
 Loneliness and social isolation can increase a person's risk of having a heart attack, according to a study published in the journal Heart.
 People who reported poor social relationships had a 29 percent higher risk of heart disease than those with solid friendships.

-The Remedy Rx: Researchers believe loneliness increases chronic stress, a risk factor for heart disease.
+The Rx: Researchers believe loneliness increases chronic stress, a risk factor for heart disease.
 Consider socializing a crucial element of your daily routine—maintain connections and join regular group activities.

 Skip Wiping Down Surfaces